Yellen boosting Biden's agenda in Virginia as midterms near

-WASHINGTON (AP) — Treasury Secretary Janet Yellen is promoting Biden administration policies as the key to advancing the nation's “long-term economic well being” in the lead-up to the midterm elections.
+HERNDON, Va.
+(AP) — Treasury Secretary Janet Yellen is promoting Biden administration policies as the key to advancing the nation's “long-term economic well-being” in the lead-up to the midterm elections.

-The former Federal Reserve chair is visiting a Virginia research and development business park with Democratic Sen. Tim Kaine on Friday and talking up administration efforts to revitalize America's manufacturing capacity, spur computer chip production and upgrade the country’s infrastructure.
-Rep. Gerry Connolly, D-Va., also will attend.
+The former Federal Reserve chair visited a Virginia research and development business park with Democratic Sen. Tim Kaine on Friday and talked up administration efforts to revitalize America's manufacturing capacity, spur computer chip production and upgrade the country’s infrastructure.
+Rep. Gerry Connolly, D-Va., was also in attendance.

-Yellen's visit is part of the Treasury leader's ongoing tour of the U.S., as she and other administration officials try to quell the impact of persistent high inflation.
+Yellen's visit is part of the Treasury leader's ongoing tour of the U.S., as she and other administration officials try to quell the impact on Americans of persistent high inflation.
+Republicans say the administration's outsized pandemic spending and other domestic policies have contributed to high inflation.

 Voters have made clear that price increases are a top concern.
 A June Associated Press-NORC Center for Public Affairs Research poll showed that 40% of U.S. adults specifically named inflation in an open-ended question as one of up to five priorities for the government to work on in the next year.

 Democrats want to retain their control in Congress and will need to convince voters they can wrangle inflation, which accelerated in September.
-In Virginia, Yellen will talk about how a boost in domestic industrial manufacturing will be one of the solutions.
+In Virginia, Yellen talked about how a boost in domestic industrial manufacturing will be one of the solutions.

-“Our government’s failure to invest in innovation has had wide-ranging impacts on our long-term economic well being," Yellen said in prepared remarks.
+“Our government’s failure to invest in innovation has had wide-ranging impacts on our long-term economic well-being," Yellen said during her speech.
 “At the most fundamental level, it impacted our productive capacity.”

 "We have advanced an economic plan that finally puts innovation and technology at the forefront of our national agenda,” she said.

+Kaine said Virginia “was a laggard in clean energy even up to five or 10 years ago.”
+But with investments from the new federal climate and health care law and other programs “we're now positioned to lead the United States in offshore wind," he said.

-Yellen planned to attend a roundtable with local entrepreneurs and people representing Virginia colleges who are focused on semiconductors, advanced manufacturing and other emerging technologies.
+Yellen also attended a roundtable with local entrepreneurs and people representing Virginia colleges who are focused on semiconductors, advanced manufacturing and other emerging technologies.

-“Together, our efforts are raising our economy’s aggregate production capacity," she said.
+“Together, our efforts are raising our economy’s aggregate production capacity," Yellen said.
 “And in turn, we are raising America’s long-term economic outlook.”

 Early voting is underway in many states, including Virginia.